 The Ranch Course itself may be slightly overshadowed by its setting.
 It’s in a gorgeous secluded little valley just south of town.
 We probably saw a couple dozen deer grazing on the course during the round and even a few wild turkeys.
 A small creek runs the length of the course and comes into play on almost every hole.
 Mostly, it runs along the side of each hole as a wooded hazard area, but a few times it crosses through and forces some risk/reward decisions.
 A couple of the par-3s play directly over the creek for a fun, challenging and beautiful set-up.

-The course was designed by Billy Bell, Jr. and was opened in 1956, so it retains some old school charm.
+The course was designed by William F. Bell and was opened in 1956, so it retains some old school charm.
 The narrow fairways are lined with old growth trees, leaving some uncomfortable angles and plenty of natural hazards to contend with.
 There are some tricky doglegs and a few somewhat blind shots as the course meanders its way through the woods and up and down some gently rolling hills.
 There aren’t any major changes in elevation, but more than enough to keep things interesting and challenging.

 The biggest challenges on the course are posed by the greens.
 They are not easy to read.
 You should always look at where the creek is located in relation to each green because things naturally break a bit toward it.
 No matter what read you think you have, things tend to break even more than expected.
 It’s not always easy to convince your mind to hit it high enough.

 The signature hole on the Ranch Course is the par-3 5th, which features an elevated tee and a shot over the aforementioned creek to a relatively small and well-protected green.
 I remember this one especially because I was within a couple feet of an ace.
 That was certainly the highlight of my round, because otherwise the course had its way with me.
 If you can keep your ball straight here and out of the trees/creek, you can post a good score.
 But if you are just slightly off on any shot, things might not go so well.